pantheon-systems/documentation/source/docs/articles/sites/domains.md

 ## Step 1: Determine the URL to Serve From

 We recommend using the [HTTPS protocol](https://en.wikipedia.org/wiki/HTTPS) and the www subdomain prefix for all sites.
 See [this article](http://www.yes-www.org/why-use-www/) for information on why www is recommended with modern platform providers.
-If your site will use HTTPS, either [enable HTTPS](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/) or use [Cloudflare's free SSL](/docs/guides/ssl-with-cloudflare/) before continuing.
+If your site will use HTTPS, either [enable HTTPS with your own certificate](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/) or use [Cloudflare's free SSL](/docs/guides/ssl-with-cloudflare/) before continuing.

 ## Step 2: Add Domains to the Site Environment
 <div class="alert alert-danger" role="alert">
-<h4>Important</h4>If you are using HTTPS protocol, <a href="/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/">enable HTTPS</a> before adding the domain to the site environment.
-The recommended DNS settings are different for HTTPS sites.</div>
+<h4>Important</h4>If you are using the HTTPS protocol with your own certificate, <a href="/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/">enable HTTPS</a> before adding the domain to the site environment.
+The recommended DNS settings are different for HTTPS sites.
+If you are going to use Cloudflare's service, set up DNS as described here first.</div>

 You must have a paid plan to add a domain to a site environment.
 For more information, see [Selecting a Plan](/docs/articles/sites/settings/selecting-a-plan/).